Sales Training – The Sales process changed – did you get the memo?

 11. Remember Reciprocity – People will always want to return a favour to someone who does something good for them.
 Sometimes, all you will do with a lead is refer them elsewhere, but that gesture may lead to a referral or a revisit at a later date.
 People buy because of reciprocity, as well as authority or scarcity.
 Existing trusting clients are also the easiest sell when it comes to up-selling or cross selling.

-14. Close – Be sure to ask for the sale, rather than just talk and talk.
+14. Close – Be sure to ask for the sale, rather than just talk and talk and talk.
 Listen for a sign that the client has decided and then wrap it up.
+You can just ask does it makes sense to go ahead with this solution?

 15. Talk the right talk – Buyers differ and pitches die.
 Give your buyer what they want.
 Some people will be the type of buyer who wants the skinny quickly, so they can make a decision.
 Others want to hear about the features and specifications.
 Some are just researching and some do not have the authority to make the final decision.
 Some are just tyre kicking and some could not make a decision if their lives depended on it.
 By taking your time, letting them talk and then repeating it back to them, find out which type of buyer is in the room and speak their language, and at their pace.
 You may have to speak with a few different people who have an input to a purchase decision.
 That could mean talking big picture stuff with the CEO, talking numbers, financials and projections with the CFO or talking about engaging with their own customers with the marketing department.

 Salesman – Use my LAD method.
 When you get a meeting with a qualified prospective client, ensure you focus on the engagement, on the client, on their needs and be 100% present in the room to hear what is being said.
 Then ask good questions to challenge the client, but also to get the information you need.
 If you listen intently it will allow you decide if you are a good fit.
 Do not start pushing your solution until you fully understand the problem.
 Then you can deliver the right results to exceed any agreed target.
-This will lead to referrals for you.
+This will lead to organic referrals for you.
+Do not depend on someone else to qualify the leads, unless you are sure that they will do it well.

 Sales Manager – Use my DOC method.
 Firstly study the data, the numbers, the wins and losses, to get a picture of how each sales person is doing.
-Then observe in the field, to see how a salesperson performs. take notes, but do not step in and take over a meeting.
+Then observe in the field, to see how a salesperson performs. take notes, but do not step in and take over a meeting or undermine the salesperson.
 Then armed with the data and the observations, you are in a position to coach, to help the salesperson improve on the way they do things.
 Then repeat the cycle with the next person.
-Keep doing it round and round and as you are also learning yourself from your coach or mentors, you can bring that knowledge to your team, as required.
+Keep doing it round and round and as you are also learning yourself from your coach or mentors, you can bring that knowledge to your team, as required and leverage it.

 I like Frank De Raffele‘s 9 or 10 SPIN style questions.